graalvm/mx/README.md

 Mx comes with a [`select_jdk.py`](select_jdk.py) helper that simplifies switching between different values for `JAVA_HOME` and `EXTRA_JAVA_HOMES`.

+#### Install a JDK with fetch-jdk

+The `mx fetch-jdk` command can download and install JDKs defined in JSON files.
+See `mx fetch-jdk --help` for more detail.

 ### Generated artifacts

 The build artifacts of mx are in directories separate from the source file directories.